gegediallo12/NIDS/README.md

 - **Simulated Threats:** The system can be tested by simulating different types of network activities, such as port scanning and DoS attacks.

-- **User Interface (Optional):** A simple web-based or command-line interface can be developed for better interaction and visualization of detected threats.

 ## Prerequisites